tavisit/PC_Benchmark/README.md

 ##### CPU

 The CPU class should have 2 public classes:
-1. RunFrequencyTests -> has no parameters and returns a float value representing the frequency of the machine in GHz
+1. RunMIPSTests -> has no parameters and returns a float value representing the MIPS of the machine
 2. RunSImpleOperationTests -> has no parameters and returns a float value representing the number of clock cycles the CPU needs to perform simple operations

 ##### RAM